JitendraCodeAny/SOLID-DesignPrinciples-Java-UseCases/README.md

 Code follows SRP - SRP2.java

-2. O-> Open/Closed Principle - Open for extension and closed for modification.
+2. OCP -> Open/Closed Principle - Open for extension and closed for modification.
 We should be able add a new functionality in a class or module without modifying its existing code.
 When follow OCP, it helps to add features without breaking existing code